ChandrakalaRatan/catalog/catalog/README.md

 # Item Catalog Project

 Item Catalog project is a web application developed by utilizing the Flask framework which accesses a SQL database to populate data.
-It also uses third party authentication like OAuth2 for google and facebook application.
+It also uses third party authentication like  google and facebook application.

 # About
 This application provides Women Exclusive Store details that stores the details of women's clothing and accessories.
 Currently it contains 6 categories.
 The user can login via Facebook or google in order to create new Items.
 They can create, edit and delete the data if they are logged in.
 It also restricts from deleting other's data.

 # Features
-	Google and facebook oauth authentication and authorisation check.
+	Google and facebook authentication and authorisation check.
 	Full CRUD support using SQLAlchemy and Flask framework.
 	JSON endpoints.